moar55/se-mini-project/README.md

 # se-mini-project
 This is a mini project(warmup) for the SE course in the German University in Cairo.
+It is a portfolio site to allow BI(Business Infomatics) and CS students to create a portfolio and post their works.

 ### Web app's Link: http://54.218.17.200:3000/home